Pavel Vrba: Viktoria Plzeň

 In 2010, he led Viktoria Plzeň to the victory in the Czech Cup for the first time in the club history.
 He was voted the Czech Coach of the Year for 2010.
 In the 2010–11 season of the Czech First League, he won the league with Viktoria Plzeň for the first time in the club history.
 Vrba was awarded the title "Czech Coach of the Year" for 2012, symbolising the third consecutive year he had won the award.
 He led Plzeň to a second league title in 2013.
 In October 2013 Vrba led Plzen for a 152nd consecutive top-flight match, setting a league record.
 Despite having a contract with Plzeň until June 2015, the Czech Football Association activated a buy-out clause, paying his club 8 million Czech koruna and he was announced as the new manager of the Czech Republic national football team in November 2013.
 His last game in charge of the club was the 2013–14 UEFA Champions League group stage tie against CSKA Moscow which Plzeň won 2–1 with a last-minute goal from Tomáš Wágner, thus earning them a place in the Europa League knockout stage.
 At the end of the match, the fans unfurled a banner reading "always remember that it wasn't wasted time".

 Ludogorets Razgrad

 On 16 December 2019, Vrba became manager of Bulgarian Ludogorets Razgrad.

 Sparta Prague

 On 3 February 2021, Vrba became manager of Sparta Prague.

 Trinity Zlín

 On 28 November 2022, Vrba became manager of Trinity Zlín.

 Líšeň

 On 18 December 2024, Vrba became manager of Líšeň.
-On 4 February 2025, Vrba is out as manager of Líšeň.
-He was dismissed after only two months, five pre-season matches.
+On 4 February 2025, Vrba was dismissed after only managing the club in five pre-season matches.